 Information collected by BTG

-Like many websites, we collect information from visitors both by asking specific questions on the site and by permitting you to communicate directly with BTG.
+You can visit our site and view most of the content anonymously; however, like many websites, we may collect information from you both by asking specific questions on the site and by permitting you to communicate directly with BTG.
 In addition, as you navigate through the site, certain information can be passively collected using various technologies.
 Like most website operators, we track IP addresses, use both session and persistent cookies, and assign internet tags.

 A cookie is a small text file that is stored on a user's computer for tracking and record-keeping purposes.
 We use the following cookies throughout the site: